chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Decorator handling is limited to two args and string-only replacements.", "PROJECT NOTE": "Support pytest.param with marks/kwargs and lists of tuples when updating.", "NEW INSTRUCTION": "WHEN RHS of 'assert a == b' resolves to parametrized parameter THEN update corresponding @pytest.mark.parametrize argument value via PSI, preserving type"
 }

+[2025-12-14 16:52] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "parse stacktrace",
+    "MISSING STEPS": "add context menu action, restrict to failed leaves, get location, navigate to line, invoke intention, register action", "BOTTLENECK": "Did not wire a context-menu action and relied on fragile stacktrace parsing.", "PROJECT NOTE": "Use raw test location URL consistent with TestFailureState when matching failures.", "NEW INSTRUCTION": "WHEN test tree context menu action invoked on failed leaf node THEN get selected SMTestProxy, use getLocation to navigate and run intention"
+}